Armenian religion in Cyprus: Nicosia

-The building of the Armenian Prelature of Cyprus and the Virgin Mary [Սուրբ Աստուածածին (Sourp Asdvadzadzin)] cathedral are located in Armenia street in Strovolos, Nicosia.
-The Prelature building was built between 1983 and 1984 by architects Athos Dikaios & Alkis Dikaios and was inaugurated on 4 March 1984 by Catholicos Karekin II of Cilicia.
-The Prelature's consistory houses a collection of ecclesiastical relics, some of which were previously kept at the Magaravank or the old Virgin Mary church; the relics are kept at a display case, donated in 1986 by brothers Garabed and Nshan Arakchindjian.
-The Prelature's basement is the "Vahram Utidjian" Hall, which was inaugurated on 3 February 1999 by Catholicos Aram I. The hall, previously a store room, became a reality thanks to the initiative of Archbishop Varoujan Hergelian, using proceeds from the auction in 1994 of the art collection that Vahram Utidjian had donated to the Prelature in 1954.
-It is one of the main venues for events of the Armenian-Cypriot community.
-Together with the Virgin Mary church and the Nareg Armenian School, the land was granted in trust to the community on 16 December 1966 by the government; on 10 December 1979, Strovolos Improvement Board decided to rename the road in front of the plot of land from "Cyclops street" to "Armenia street", as a gesture of solidarity to the Armenian people.
+The building of the Armenian Prelature of Cyprus and the Holy Mother of God Cathedral are located on Armenia Street in Strovolos, Nicosia.
+The prelature building was built between 1983 and 1984 by architects Athos Dikaios and Alkis Dikaios and was inaugurated on 4 March 1984 by Catholicos Karekin II of Cilicia.
+The prelature's consistory houses a collection of ecclesiastical relics, some of which were previously kept at the Sourp Magar Monastery or the Notre Dame de Tyre; the relics are kept at a display case, donated in 1986 by brothers Garabed and Nshan Arakchindjian.
+In 1998, on the initiative of Bishop Varoujan Hergelian, the basement of the building was renovated and the "Vahram Utidjian" Hall was created; previously a store room, its creation was funded from the proceeds of the 1994 auction of the art collection that Vahram Utidjian had donated to the prelature in 1954.
+It is one of the main venues for events of the Armenian Cypriot community.
+Together with the Holy Mother of God Cathedral and the Nareg Armenian School, the land was granted in trust to the community on 16 December 1966 by the government; on 10 December 1979, the Strovolos Improvement Board decided to rename the road in front of the plot of land from "Cyclops Street" to "Armenia Street", as a gesture of solidarity to the Armenian people.
 A freehold title deed on the land was granted on 31 March 1983.

-The Virgin Mary cathedral was built between 1976 and 1981 by architects Iacovos & Andreas Philippou, with financial help from the World Council of Churches, the Evangelical Church of Westphalia, the Republic of Cyprus, the Holy Archbishopric of Cyprus and the faithful.
+The Holy Mother of God Cathedral was built between 1976 and 1981 by architects Iacovos and Andreas Philippou, with financial help from the World Council of Churches, the Evangelical Church of Westphalia, the Republic of Cyprus, the Holy Archbishopric of Cyprus and the faithful.
 Located next to Nareg Elementary School, its foundation stone was laid on 25 September 1976 by Archbishop Makarios III and Bishop Nerses Pakhdigian.
 On 16 April 1978, the Co-adjutor Catholicos Karekin II blessed the 16 columns of the church, while the inauguration and consecration of the cathedral took place on 22 November 1981 by Catholicos Khoren I and his Co-adjutor Karekin II.
 It is the only church in Cyprus built in a traditional Armenian style, with a central octagonal dome and a smaller dome for the bell.
 The church was renovated externally in late 2005 in memory of the Tutundjian family, killed in the Helios air accident, while the belfry was also repaired that year, in memory of archpriest der Vazken Sandrouni.
 Liturgies are held every Sunday.
-The church celebrates on the nearest Sunday to 21 November, feast day of the Presentation of Mary.
-The parish priest (as of 2000) is Fr.
-Momik Habeshian.
+The church celebrates the feast day of the Presentation of Mary on the nearest Sunday to 21 November.
+The parish priest (as of 2000) is Friar Momik Habeshian.